theobald-software/theobald-software.github.io/content/_en/board-connector/advanced-techniques/extraction-parameters.md

 progressstate: 5
 ---

-The follwing section describes the extraction parameters can be changed in the window "Run extractions".
+The following section describes the extraction parameters can be changed in the window "Run extractions".

 ![Extraction parameters](/img/content/xu/xu_run_extraction_param_gen_2.png){:class="img-responsive"}